 But if this happened to you more than a couple of times, do not ignore it; it probably won’t disappear on its own and become worse if left untreated.

-What Causes Back Muscle Spasms?
+What Causes Muscle Spasm In Back?

 If you spend most of the day sitting behind a desk, for instance, regularly maintaining a bad posture, a muscle spasm can surprise you doing something as simple as lifting a book.